davidtsmith523/health-data-management/README.md

 npx jest login.test.js
 ```

-will run a backend test suite for the login functionality
+will run a backend test suite for the login functionality (ensures that encryption/decryption and login functionality is working correctly)

 ```
 npx jest addPatient.test.js
 ```

-will run a backend test suite for the add functionality
+will run a backend test suite for the add functionality (ensures that encryption and adding patient data is working correctly)